Nevenall/monsters/The Gibberer.md

 ## Moves

 - Cautiously stalk the weakest.
-- Steal many eggs.
 - Leap with abandon into the midst of foes.
+- Steal eggs.
 - Leave the tracks of a barefooted human to deceive.
-- Laugh hideously at the futilty of a foe's stuggles.
+- Laugh hideously at the futility of a foe's struggles.

 ## Listen to Secrets, Listen to Madness